Naija Super 8: Organisers announce free regular seat tickets -

-Naija Super 8 organisers have announced that tickets to the regular section of the Mobolaji Johnson Arena, will be free for the fans to watch competition matches from 10-12 July.
+Naija Super 8 organisers have announced that tickets to the regular section of the Mobolaji Johnson Arena, will be free for the fans to watch competition matches.

+This was disclosed in a statement issued by Flykite Productions on Sunday.

 “This competition is for the fans because they voted for the teams participating in this competition.
 We want them to come watch these teams play live.
 We also know that Lagos is a busy state, so we are giving the free entry to allow the fans to come, relax and enjoy the matches after the day’s work.